yetanotherco/aligned-layer/docs/2_architecture/components/1_batcher.md

 fee_per_proof = gas_per_proof * gas_price
 ```

-Since the priority queue is sorted in ascending order by proof **max fee**, we can be certain that if the proof with the smallest **max fee** complies with the **fee per proof** rule, then all remaining proofs in the queue will do so
+Since the priority queue is sorted in ascending order of `max_fee`, we can be certain that if the proof with the smallest `max_fee` complies with the **fee per proof** rule, then all remaining proofs in the queue will do so

 ```
 priority_queue = [(proof_a, 87), (proof_b, 90), (proof_c, 99)]
 ```

-The algorithm attempts to build new batch by iterating on each proof, starting with the one with the smallest **max fee** in the queue.
+The algorithm attempts to build new batch by iterating on each proof, starting with the one with the smallest `max_fee` in the queue.
 On each iteration, the **batch size** and **fee per proof** will be recalculated and both conditions reevaluated.
 When both conditions are met, all proofs remaining in the queue will be used to build the new batch.
 The remaining proofs, stored in the **resulting priority queue**, will be candidates to the next batch finalization algorithm execution.

+So, instead of the batcher "building" a batch by adding valid messages, it builds a batch by gradually not considering the cheapest ones, until a valid one is found.

-There is an edge case for this algorithm: If the fee per proof is too high even for the last proof, the algorithm will iterate over each proof until the **priority queue** is empty.
+There is an edge case for this algorithm: If the fee per proof is too high even for the highest `max_fee` proof, the algorithm will iterate over each proof until the **priority queue** is empty.
+This means no proof allowed enough `max_fee` to be included in a batch.
 If this happens, the finalization of the batch is suspended and all the process will start again when a new block is received.

 Let's see a very simple example: